moliver28/research-handbook/content/handbook/product/ux/how-we-work/figma-provisioning.md

 1. Downgrade anyone who shouldn’t have a paid seat.
 1. Mark your billing group as `Reviewed`

-Once confirmed, the Figma business owner will lock in the invoice and work with the Procurement team to submit invoices for payment.
+Once confirmed, the Figma business owner will:

+1. Lock in the final invoice amount
+1. Reach out to our Figma rep to share total seat counts for `R&D`, `Marketing`, and `Sales`.
+These will be added to line items on the invoice.
+1. Ensure the invoice is uploaded to Coupa and goes through our full Procurement process.

 ## Deprovisioning